Want to keep kids healthy, happy and active? Check out our top 5 ways to exercise through play, keeping your little ones moving...

 The Daily Mile campaign was initiated by headmistress Elaine Wyllie, when she realised that her pupils, like many others, were not as fit as they could be.
 The aim of the daily mile is to improve the physical, emotional and social health of children, regardless of age or personal circumstances.
 Whether children walk, skip or run, the goal remains the same.
 Teachers have seen a change in concentration levels, mood, behaviour and general wellbeing in kids that have incorporated this into their daily routine.
 A fitness tracker can be a fun way to time this, or you can simply spend 15 minutes making your way around the block.

 Nothing will get kids moving like a spray of ice cold water.
-Whether you pick up some cheap water shooters and head to the park or get out the garden hose, this activity should keep everyone from toddlers to teens happy.
+Whether you pick up some cheap water shooters or turn on the hose in the garden, this activity should keep everyone from toddlers to teens happy.
 Want to try something new?
-Turn a traditional egg and spoon race on its head by switching the eggs for water bombs - the winner will then get to chase his or her victims with their water bomb intact.
+Turn a traditional egg and spoon race on its head by switching the eggs for water bombs – the winner will then get to chase his or her victims with their intact water bomb.
 One word of warning, you need to be able to give as good as you get.

 Whether you're searching for Pokémon, some fake gold coins or just pieces of cut out paper, you may be surprised at just how fast kids move when there's a treasure hunt on offer.
-Spread your treasure around high and low, whether it's indoors, in your garden or at the local park.
-This is a great game for kids in a team or a child playing solo.
-If you want to go the whole hog then you can make a treasure map look authentic with a bit of tea staining.
+Spread your treasure around high and low, whether it's indoors or in your garden.
+This is a great game for siblings together or a child playing solo.
+If you want to go the whole hog, make a treasure map look authentic with a bit of tea staining.
 There are plenty of treasure hunt clues and free printable graphics if you look online.
 Prizes can include stickers, fake costume jewellery, stick-on badges or just honour!

-If your child has a bit of competitive spirit, try using a stopwatch and time them running the length of the park – they'll be keen to beat their personal best.
+If your child has a bit of competitive spirit, try using a stopwatch and time them running the length of the garden – they'll be keen to beat their personal best.
 You may also be amazed at how quickly their time improves with regular practice.
 Try adding in star jumps or hopping on one foot for comedy effect.
-If your child is having friends over then you could even host a mini sports day using our ideas for games and treats.
+You could even host a mini sports day using our ideas for games and treats.

 Liked the ideas in this article?
 You may also enjoy...

 What do you do to keep your kids active?
-We'd love to hear from you in the comments below...
+We'd love to hear from you below...